GSA/ficam-playbooks/_playbooks/playbook-pam.md

 an agency to improve its privileged user risk management:

 1. Identify and document mission critical and sensitive resources.
 2. Identify the individuals and accounts that interact with mission critical and sensitive resources.
 3. Identify the individuals that require elevated access to the protected resources.
 4. Conduct a risk assessment by analyzing vulnerabilities, impact, and likelihood of misuse or abuse of elevated access by privileged users.
 5. Develop a secure operating environment for the privileged user population.
 6. Execute effective provisioning of privileged users.
 7. Implement run-time access control using privileged user management techniques.
 8. Perform on-going monitoring of privileged users at a level commensurate to the risk posed.

-ICAM Privileged User Instruction and Implementation Guidance Draft

-October 15, 2014 vi

 9. Consult leading information security guidance on methods to further improve privileged user management throughout the enterprise.